joafz/storyTime/README.md

 ## How it works!
-<p>This app is an isnpiration from a poem called "The Road Not Taken" by Robert Frost.</p>

 <p>This app is an isnpiration from a poem called "The Road Not Taken" by Robert Frost. </p>
 <p>The app will tell a story depending on what the user chooses and can be fleshed out and modified to provide an engaging story-telling experience.</p>